Kifune-jinja Shrine 貴船神社

 A lovely hiking trail connects Kibune with Kurama , a village on the other side of the mountain.
 It's a steep walk up the mountain path, but the trail is laid with steps and handrails in more difficult areas.

-It's not a bad idea to begin in Kibune and finish in Kurama so you can soak in their excellent onsen—the best in Kyoto—surrounded by picturesque forests and mountains.
+It's not a bad idea to begin in Kibune and finish in Kurama so you can appreciate the beauty of picturesque forests and mountains.

 Dine like the locals